Tallround3r/PerfectTime/documentation/useCases/editActivity/editActivity_useCase.md

 ### 1.1 Brief Description

 One user can have different trips where he visits several locations.
 At every location he can do activities.
 In this use-case the user edits one activity.
 One activity consists of a picture, some metadata, notes and links to useful websites and also contains a map where the activities' address or place is shown.
-Also a User can add custom field into the Activity, which gives him more adjustment to his personal needs.
+Also a User can add custom fields into the Activity, which gives him more adjustment to his personal needs.

 ### 1.2 Activity detail view
 Detailled view on one activity.